-Despite the gravel bike being the all-round best fitter, there are a few technical sections throughout the route to keep you on your toes, which might favour the MTB at points.
+Despite the gravel bike being the all-round best fitter, there are a few technical sections throughout the route to keep you on your toes, which might favor the MTB at points.

 Taking in some of the most excellent gravel, farm and fire track trails the Scottish Borders has to offer, this one truly is a beauty!

 There are multiple timed Enduro style stages throughout the route.
 However, in-between, the sections are untimed - giving you a chance to kick back and enjoy the stunning scenes unfolding in front of you.